 Environmental Management According to ISO14001 Certification

 ISO14001 is an international standard governing environmental management that was established in 1996.
-Since initial certification, our plants have been subject to an ongoing certification process to verify that its environmental management system is maintained and improved through annual inspections and a renewal investigation every three years, both conducted by an outside organization.
+It presupposes ongoing inspections by an outside organization after initial certification.
 Production factories of Shiseido use a management system based on ISO14001, and they strive to improve management structures and reduce environmental impacts through the repeated use of the PDCA cycle ("Plan," "Do," "Check," "Act").

 Responding to Environmental Risks